mmelnick13/final_project/README.md

 #### OneHotEncoder

-- Since machine learning algorithms do not work with categorical data directly, we must map all categorical data to integer values.
-We used scikit-learn's `OneHotEncoder` module to encode textual data into numerical data.
-First, we created a `OneHotEncoder` instance.
-Next, we used scikit-learn's `fit_transform()` method to train the list of categorical variables in order to convert the categorical data into numerical data in a pandas DataFrame.
+- Since machine learning algorithms do not work with categorical data directly, it is necessary that we map all categorical data to integer values.
+We used scikit-learn's OneHotEncoder module to encode textual data into numerical data.
+First, we created a OneHotEncoder instance.
+Next, we used scikit-learn's fit_transform() method to train the list of categorical variables in order to convert the categorical data into numerical data in a pandas DataFrame.
 Then, we added the encoded variable names to the DataFrame.
 Lastly, we merged the encoded features and dropped the originals.

 #### Feature Engineering

 - Removed null values and unnecessary columns related to the season and unique identifiers (ARRESTEE_ID, INCIDENT_ID, ARRESTEE_SEQ_NUM, ARREST_NUM, CLEARANCE_IND,FF_LINE_NUMBER, ARREST_TYPE_ID, OFFENSE_ID NUMBER, INCIDENT_ID NUMBER, LOCATION_ID, LOCATION_CODE) from the DataFrame.

 #### Feature Selection

 - Based on the dataset, the attributes chosen for feature selection include variables pertaning to demographics, offense, location, and arrest information to build a model to predict the season in which the most crimes take place in IL.

     **Features**